 Part 1 is a Theory Test consisting of 100 multiple-choice questions and a hazard perception test.
 Your knowledge in areas such as driving principles, legal issues, instructional techniques and vehicle maintenance are assessed.
 There's no limit to the number of attempts you can have to pass the Part 1 Theory Test.

-In the Part 2 test, the examiner will assess your ability to drive to a consistently high standard, showing a high degree of car control and roadcraft.
+In the Part 2 test, the examiner assesses your ability to drive to a consistently high standard, showing a high degree of car control and roadcraft.
 The test lasts approximately 1 hour and covers a wide variety of road and traffic conditions.
-At the start of your test the examiner will check your eyesight by asking you to read a car registration plate at the required distance and they will ask you some tell me questions covering basic car maintenance and safety checks.
-During the test you will also be asked to demonstrate how to operate an auxiliary car control (such as your front window demister) safely whilst on the move.
-During the test you will also be asked to demonstrate the ability to drive independently either following directions from a sat nav or follow road signs for a destination.
-During the drive you must score no more than 6 minor faults as over 6 minor faults or a serious or dangerous fault will result in a fail.
+You must score no more than 6 minor faults as over 6 minor faults or a serious or dangerous fault will result in a fail.
 A maximum of three attempts is allowed for Part 2.

 For your Part 2 training and test, you have the option of using your own vehicle or one of the ProScot vehicles.

-Part 3 is a test of your instructional ability and has been developed to ensure you can deliver a real driving lesson to a real student which meets the needs of your pupil and helps them to improve in an effective way.
+Part 3 is a test of your instructional ability and has been developed to ensure you can train a student from novice standard right through to test standard.

-Once you have passed the Part 2 test and completed a minimum of 40 hours of Part 3 training, to help you prepare you for the Part 3 test of instructional ability, it's possible to take out a Trainee Licence with ProScot to instruct for a 6-month period and gain experience of delivering lessons to pupils whilst earning.
+Once you've passed the Part 2 test, and completed 40 hours of Part 3 training, to help you prepare for the Part 3 test of instructional ability, it's possible to take out a Trainee Licence to instruct for a 6-month period.